standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 can,” said Theresa.

 “Yes, of course they can.
 I’ve noticed that.
-And {48}he would accept me, I am sure.
+And he would accept me, I am sure.
 I know he would spare me embarrassment.
 Dear William!”

 “But he wants to marry you, doesn’t he?”